Refutation by facts-e

 And that consequently, in no way,

 The conclusion is rigorous, since the laws of physics say that the stream never returns to its source.
-But “conclusive” does not mean “impossible to contradict”.
-The wolf repeats its first accusation and adds a second one:
+But “conclusive” does not mean “impossible to contradict.
+The wolf repeats his first accusation and adds a second:

-The lamb rejected this second accusation, then a third, still conclusively:
+The lamb denied this second accusation, then a third, still more conclusively:

 But the final attack is irrefutable, leaving the defense no room to respond: